OtroBenja/Critical-collapse/README.md

 - A history of the scalar field φ
 - A history of the scalar field Φ, the derivative dφ/dr
-- A history of the scalar field Π, the derivative (a/alpha)*(dφ/dt)
+- A history of the scalar field Π, the derivative (a/alpha)*(dφ/dt) It also outputs a second file with the mass of the field in every saved iteration, this is supposed to be a constant

 Not every time step is saved, nor every value of r.